countable-web/open-source-corporation/VISION.md

 ## Back story

-from Clark Van Oyen, Founder at Countable Web Productions.
+From Clark Van Oyen, Founder at Countable Web Productions.

 ### Web Technology Is Still A Dark Art